 The Product Should Not Feel Minimal

-You, as a business owner knows that you are a creating a Minimum Viable Product but, the end user should certainly get the experience of a full-blown user-friendly product.
+You, as a business owner, know that you are a creating a Minimum Viable Product but, the end user should certainly get the experience of a full-blown user-friendly product.
 You should ensure that the service provided manually, is impeccable and there are no bottlenecks in the product usage.
 The success of the product largely depends on how well it can add value to delight the users.
 You need to ensure that the core functionality of the application connects with the audience and gives them something unique.

 Analysing the Feedback and Validating The Idea